A Homeowner’s Guide to Selling a House With Unpermitted Work in Maryland

 How Can Sellers Market Unpermitted Work Homes?

 Sell your home with clarity, potential, location, and individuality.
 Buyers and investors market renovations directly.
-Despite unregistered work, compliance plans and thorough property photos may entice purchasers.
+Despite unregistered work, compliance plans and thorough property photos may entice buyers.